t9md/atom-cursor-history/README.md

 I have some idea to make this more granular way.

 # TODO
+- [ ] Support serialization to support per-project cursor history.
+- [ ] Make configurable when history is saved.
+- [x] Won't save history when multiple cursor is used.
 - [x] Use oldBufferPosition rather than newBufferPosition to save.
-This need drastic data model(history) change, but must do.
-- [x] Exclude inValid Mark. deleted File(URI).
+- [x] Exclude inValid Marker. deleted File(URI).
 - [x] Better history concatenation.
 - [x] Use Maker instead of buffer position.
-- [ ] Support serialization to support per-project cursor history.
 - [x] More precise handling when active TextEditor change
-- [ ] Make configurable when history is saved.